atulpatra28/Tic-Tac-Toe/README.md

 # Note:
 ->The clients must have the path to the certificate and the server must have the path to both certificate as well as the key.

+->The server and clients must be connected to the same WiFi.

 ->Fill in the ip address of the server only.

+->To know the ip address of the server device, open the terminal and type "ipconfig" (for windows) or "ifconfig" (for linux).
+You will find ip address in LAN WiFi (IPv4 address).

 Can be used for reference: https://t.ly/ZRZTP